 In that sense, it’s a little bit like buying a resto-mod version of an old motorcycle.
 Yes, the BMW R 18 has modern emissions control, fuel injection powered by an ECU, and ABS.
 But aside from that, it’s quite old conceptually, including:

-• The steel double-cradle chassis design — about as old a motorcycle chassis design as they come, but enhanced with a single rear shock, concealed under the seat.
+- The steel double-cradle chassis design — about as old a motorcycle chassis design as they come, but enhanced with a single rear shock, concealed under the seat.
 (Notably, the modern Harley-Davidson Softail chassis is similar.)

-• Large diameter front forks with no adjustability and a monoshock rear with limited adjustability.
+- Large diameter front forks with no adjustability and a monoshock rear with limited adjustability.

-• An engine with screw-and-locknut adjusters for valve clearances (see below in the “maintenance” section).
+- An engine with screw-and-locknut adjusters for valve clearances (see below in the “maintenance” section).

 There are other motorcycles out there with old-but-new designs.
 Some of them are mentioned in the “alternatives” section below.

 Bear in mind that if you go for the BMW R 18 B or Transcontinental, you do get high-tech add-ons like a huge TFT display, a modern entertainment system, and even radar-assisted cruise control.
-Those bikes live between a twilight world between old-world feel and new-world amenities, much like a Harley-Davidson Sport Glide or Street Glide.
+Those bikes live in a twilight world between old-world feel and new-world amenities, much like a Harley-Davidson Sport Glide or Street Glide.

 I actually really like that we can get that compromise.
 Give us 20-50 years (I don’t know how long it’ll take), and all motorcycles will be 100% modern, with electric motors and self-rightening technology.
 The fact that we can get a big piston’s thrum but a TFT display is actually quite special to me.